10- Four Chronicles

 I’m drawn to themes of inner strength, nostalgia, and empowerment, crafting words that hit like a fist and linger like a melody.
 They say my style is gritty yet soulful, with a retro edge that nods to the ’70s and ’80s.

-I mix the cadence of a trucker’s yarn with the lyricism of a poet,
+I mix the cadence of a trucker’s yarn with the lyricism of a poet, unafraid to dive into the mess of human emotion.

 My genres span literary fiction, poetry, and creative nonfiction, often weaving in the cultural tapestry of my Canadian heritage and Green Bay’s working-class heart.
 Whether it’s a nostalgic ode to old-school truckers or a motivational quote about solving problems, my words aim to spark connection and inspire action.